Posted on: Thursday 21st January, 2021

 It’s a little known fact that directors can claim redundancy pay when their company is liquidated.
 Entering Creditors’ Voluntary Liquidation (CVL) is the best option when there’s no hope of recovery, and offers various advantages over being forcibly wound up by a creditor.

 As you’re entering liquidation voluntarily, you’re prioritising your creditors, which can reduce your director liquidation liabilities.
 You may be wondering how you would pay for this official procedure, but you may be able to claim director redundancy.
 The average claim currently stands at £9,000, which might pay for the procedure and possibly some of your business debts.

 For more information on potential liabilities as a director whose company is in liquidation, and to find out if you’re eligible to claim director redundancy, please contact one of our expert team.
-Redundancy Claims UK has extensive experience of helping company directors, and can provide the reliable guidance you need.
+CFS Redundancy Payments has extensive experience of helping company directors, and can provide the reliable guidance you need.

 Does accepting a new job offer before the date of redundancy prevent a director making a claim for redundancy to the RPS

 If you are looking to close your limited company, you may have attempted to strike it off by submitting a DS01 form to Companies House.
 This process is also sometimes referred to as dissolving or company dissolution.

 A Creditors’ Voluntary Liquidation (CVL) is an official procedure whereby a company’s assets are liquidated in order to pay creditors.
 It’s typically initiated by directors when their company becomes insolvent and there is no hope of business recovery.